 The Minds of the Old South: Southern Intellectual History, 1700-1877.

 The Soviet Union as a Multi-National State.

 The USSR claimed to be a revolutionary political form: a state based on the voluntary union of workers from over 100 different nationalities.
 The Bolsheviks intended to lead Russian peasants, Kyrgyz nomads and Chechen mountaineers together into the bright Communist future.
 What they actually achieved is another question.
-Explores the concepts of nation, empire and modernization in the Soviet context.
+This research seminar explores the concepts of nation, empire and modernization in the Soviet context.
 (Writing-intensive.)
 Prerequisite, 221, 222 or consent of instructor.
 (Same as Russian Studies 345.)
-Maximum enrollment, 20.
-Keller.
+Maximum enrollment, 18.

 Seminar on the Sixties.

 Examination of a critical period in recent U.S. history, with special attention to the Civil Rights Movement, the Vietnam War, campus protest and the origins of the women’s movement.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American history.
-Maximum enrollment, 20.
+Maximum enrollment, 18.
 Isserman.